tasdikrahman/tnote/README.md

 - **Dead simple to use**: Even your granny would be able to use it.
 No seriously!
 - **Feature rich** Add your precious note with it's _title_ , _content_ , _tags_
-- **Secure**: Encrypts your database using standard **256 bit AES encryption**.
+- **Secure**: Encrypts your database using standard **AES-256 in CBC mode**.
 So even if anybody gets hand of your database file.
 He cannot make any sense of it.
-[A little demo](https://github.com/prodicus/tnote/wiki/So-you-say-it-is-encrypted-eh%3F)
+[A little demo of what I am doing using it](https://github.com/prodicus/tnote/wiki/So-you-say-it-is-encrypted-eh%3F)

 **NOTE**
   _This feature is available/tested only on linux based systems.
 Support for other OS's coming soon!_